learn-co-curriculum/dsc-type-1-and-2-error/README.md

 <img src="./images/new_doctor.png" width="500">

-Hopefully you said a Type 2 error would be worse!
+Hopefully, you said a Type 2 error would be worse!
 A Type 2 error would mean that the patient actually has a brain tumor, but the doctor claims there is nothing wrong with them.
-In other words, the null hypothesis is that the person has no brain tumor, and this hypothesis fails to be rejected, meaning the person is diagnosed as healthy when in actuality, they are far from it.
+In other words, the null hypothesis is that the person has no brain tumor and this hypothesis fails to be rejected, meaning the person is diagnosed as healthy when in actuality, they are far from it.

 When scientists are designing experiments, they need to weigh the risks of Type 1 and Type 2 errors and make decisions about choosing alpha level and power, which you will cover in more detail soon, to optimize for whichever type of error they want to minimize.